ujjwalguptaofficial/jsstore.docs/content/tutorial/keypath.md

 `keyPath` is a option in column.
 It is used to add multiple index, so that query execution can be made faster.
 It takes an array of type string.

-It can b used to increase speed of `select` query.
+It can be used to increase speed of `select` query.

 e.g - Lets take a table name with cities having column pinCodes & name